Clergy and Governance

 The Sacristan is responsible for the care and control of all vestments and linen and for laying out vestments and vessels for Mass.

-The Verger is on duty during the High Mass and helps to keep the church ready for all services.
+The Verger is on duty during the High Mass.

-The PCC, under the chairmanship of the Parish Priest meets at least quarterly, and consists of 12 lay members elected by the parish together with ex officio members including the Chancellor of the Diocese and chair and lay members of the Westminster (St Margaret) Deanery Synod.
+The PCC, under the chairmanship of the Parish Priest meets at least quarterly, and consists of 12 lay members elected by the parish together with ex officio members from the Diocesan Synod and the Westminster (St Margaret) Deanery Synod.

 Church Wardens: David Richards; Pauline Tuft